rgmf/PyOpenTracks/DEVELOPMENT.md

 You can install PyOpenTracks through the deb package and test developing version (building and running the deveoping version) but this one need a change so both not use the same gsettings: change `path` attribute from `schema` tag on `data/es.rgmf.pyopentracks.gschema.xml`.
 Before pushing changes you has to restore this change.

 # Flatpak
+There are two JSON manifests:

+- es.rgmf.pyopentracks.json
+- es.rgmf.pyopentracks-dev.json

+You should use the second one to development and the first one to send it to production.

 ## Pre
-You need to install `flatpak` and `flatpak-builder` from your distro repositories of from you want.
+You need to install `flatpak` and `flatpak-builder` from your distro repositories or whatever you want.

 Then, you maybe want to add the Flathub repository:
 `flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo`

 And then, you'll need execute the following:

-`flatpak install flathub org.gnome.Sdk//3.38`
+`flatpak install flathub org.gnome.Sdk//master`

-`flatpak install flathub org.gnome.Platform//3.38`
+`flatpak install flathub org.gnome.Platform//master`

 ## Build